quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Data in the first flight sent by the client in a connection established with 0-RTT MUST be idempotent (as specified in section 2.1 in {{!QUIC-TLS}}).
 Applications MUST be designed, and their data MUST be framed, such that multiple reception of idempotent data is recognized as such by the receiverApplications that cannot treat data that may appear in a 0-RTT connection establishment as idempotent MUST NOT use 0-RTT establishment.
-For this reason the QUIC transport SHOULD provide an interface for the application to indicate if 0-RTT support is in general desired or a way to indicate whether data is idempotent, whether PFS is a hard requirement for the application, and/or whether rejected 0-RTT data should be retransmitted or withdrawn.
+For this reason the QUIC transport SHOULD provide an interface for the application to indicate if 0-RTT support is in general desired or a way to indicate whether data is idempotent, whether PFS is a hard requirement for the application, and/or whether rejected 0-RTT dgitata should be retransmitted or withdrawn.

 ## Session resumption versus Keep-alive {#resumption-v-keepalive}